DataDog/hiring-engineers/answers.md

-Level 2/

-Welcome back!
+<h1>Level 2/</h1>

-Today we'll see how we can send custom data to Datadog's Agent.
+Alright, for this second exercise we'll see how we can send custom data to Datadog's Agent.

 For that we'll use a subsystem of the agent called Dogstatsd.
 It is a StatsD server customized by Datadog.
 We can use any StatsD client to send data to Dogstatd, but Datadog's client give you some extra features.